pism/pism/doc/sphinx/modeling-subglacier.rst

 In PISM the key coefficient in the sliding is always denoted as yield stress `\tau_c`, which is :var:`tauc` in PISM output files.
 This parameter represents the strength of the aggregate material at the base of an ice sheet, a poorly-observed mixture of pressurized liquid water, ice, granular till, and bedrock bumps.
 The yield stress concept also extends to the power law form, and thus most standard sliding laws can be chosen by user options (below).
 One reason that the yield stress is a useful parameter is that it can be compared, when looking at PISM output files, to the driving stress (:var:`taud_mag` in PISM output files).
 Specifically, where :var:`tauc` `<` :var:`taud_mag` you are likely to see sliding if option ``-stress_balance ssa+sia`` is used.

 A historical note on modeling basal sliding is in order.
 Sliding can be added directly to a SIA stress balance model by making the sliding velocity a local function of the basal value of the driving stress.
-Such an SIA sliding mechanism appears in ISMIP-HEINO [Calovetal2009HEINOfinal]_ and in EISMINT II experiment H [EISMINT00]_, among other places.
-This kind of sliding is *not* recommended, as it does not make sense to regard the driving stress as the local generator of flow if the bed is not holding all of that stress [BBssasliding]_, [Fowler01]_.
+Such an SIA sliding mechanism appears in ISMIP-HEINO :cite:`Calovetal2009HEINOfinal` and in EISMINT II experiment H :cite:`EISMINT00`, among other places.
+This kind of sliding is *not* recommended, as it does not make sense to regard the driving stress as the local generator of flow if the bed is not holding all of that stress :cite:`BBssasliding`, :cite:`Fowler01`.
 Within PISM, for historical reasons, there is an implementation of SIA-based sliding only for verification test E; see section :ref:`sec-verif`.
 PISM does *not* support this SIA-based sliding mode in other contexts.

 Choosing the sliding law
 ^^^^^^^^^^^^^^^^^^^^^^^^